Studio 3T’s Import Wizard lets you import JSON, CSV, BSON/mongodump, SQL, and another collection to MongoDB.

 Import another collection

-Open the Import Wizard and select Another collection as the import format.
-This will open the Collection Import tab.
+Open the Import Wizard, select Another collection as the import format, and click Configure.

-Now that we’ve configured the target database, let’s define the source database.
+Now that we’ve configured the target collection, let’s define the source collection.
+Click Select source/Change source and select the collection in the Import source dialog.